Web-Feet/coasterdocs/theme/review.md

 #### Category Guess

+If a repeater block has no set category it will get put in it's own block category.
+A repeater block named "banner" for example would go into the "Banners" category, if this category doesn't exist it will be created.

-Most of the time a block will be placed in the main category, however if it does happen to match any of the strings below it will be place into the respective category.
+Most of the time a others block will be placed in the main category, however if it does happen to match any of the strings below it will be place into the respective category.

 ```
 $defaultCategorySearchStrings = [